JedDizon/cherryleafmildewdetector-ci-project5/README.md

   - Performance on Test Set
     - It was requested by the client at the beginning of this project for an ML model with a performance criteria that could predict with at least 97% accuracy if a leaf was healthy or infected with powdery mildew.
     - In the above table, the model predicts with a 99% accuracy on the status of images in the test dataset.
+  - Machine Learning Pipeline Overview
+    - The machine learning pipeline for this project followed the below steps:

+    1. Data Preprocessing: Images were preprocessed to ensure consistent input size, enhanced for clarity, and normalized to standardize pixel values.

+    2. Model Training: A CNN classified cherry leaves as 'healthy' or 'infected'.

+    3. Model Evaluation: The model was evaluated on the test set for an unbiased assessment of its ability to analyze new data.

+    4. Optimization: The model was iteratively refined, achieving 99% accuracy on the test set.

+    - This pipeline allows for reproducibility and scalability, ensuring the model can be used for future predictions or improvements.

   - Project Conclusions
     - Business Requirement 1 - conduct a study to visually compare and distinguish between healthy and infected cherry leaves.
       - Satisfied.
 See Page 2 (Visual Studies).
 Average image of healthy vs infected leaves.
 Main differences are visible white spot/streak patterns on infected leaves & infected leaves appearing as a lighter shade of green compared to healthy ones.